Streaming is an industry that is continuously booming by the day.

 - Mainly relies on ads as primary revenue generator

-- Viewers in some countries may be unable to donate and support their favorite Youtube streamers directly
+- Viewers in some countries or regions may be unable to donate and support their favorite Youtube streamers directly

 - It is easier to form and grow a following from your audience, thanks to its built-in following